9 Most Dangerous Invasive Species in Ontario

 Impact:

-1. It outcompetes native plants, lowers biodiversity, degrades the quality of wildlife habitats, and negatively impacts a variety of industries and the environment.
+1. It outcompetes native plants, lowers biodiversity, degrades the quality of wildlife habitats, and negatively impacts various industries and the environment.

 2. It grows in thickets that push out native species.